-Any legal entity wishing to perform exploration activity in relation to oil and natural gas should enter into a petroleum agreement with the MEI or into a licence agreement with Albertol for areas under the operation of the latter.
-The exploration agreement may be entered into for a period of five years, extendable up to seven years.
+Any legal entity wishing to perform exploration activity in relation to oil and natural gas should enter into a petroleum agreement with the MIE or into a licence agreement with Albertrol for areas under the operation of the latter.
+The exploration agreement may be entered into for a period of five to seven years.

-Any legal entity wishing to perform production and exploitation activity in relation to oil and natural gas should enter into a petroleum agreement with the MEI or into a licence agreement with Albpetrol for areas under the administration/operation of the latter.
-The production and exploitation agreement may be entered into for a period of 25 years.
+Any legal entity wishing to perform production and exploitation activity in relation to oil and natural gas should enter into a petroleum agreement with the MIE or into a licence agreement with Albpetrol for areas under the administration/operation of the latter.
+The production and exploitation agreement may be entered into for a period of 25 years and renewed for a period of not more than five years.